PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 {{ why(question="

-Why do it such complicated way?", answer="
+Why to do it such complicated way?", answer="

-At the beginning I had all configs in one big nix string.
-This became messy and hard to navigate.
-I extracted configuration for each plugin to a separate nix file, and combined them later together via import calls.
+Initially, I had all configurations stored in one large nix string, which quickly became messy and difficult to navigate.
+To improve the organization, I extracted the configuration for each plugin into a separate nix file and combined them later using import calls.

-I still didn't like that I write vim code in nix string.
-I decided to package all files to derivation and source them as vim files.
+However, I still found it unfit to write Vim code within the nix string.
+To address this issue, I packaged all of the files into a derivation and sourced them as Vim files.

-It also helps that now it is enough just to add a new file to the directory, and it will be automatically sourced, rather than importing it here or there manually.") }}
+With this new setup, adding a new file to the directory is as simple as placing it there, and it will be automatically sourced, rather than having to manually import it.") }}

-Now, after starting your Neovim with `nix run` you should see the numbers column.
+After starting your Neovim with `nix run` you should see the numbers column.

 {{ end() }}